Loupax/CookieClickerAutoclicker/README.md

 # Cookie Clicker Autoclicker

-1) Run
+1) `go get -u github.com/go-vgo/robotgo  `
+2) `go build main.go`
+3) `./main`
-2) Open [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) on a browser tab, preferably on fullscreen
+4) Open [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) on a browser tab, preferably on fullscreen.
+The app knows where to click based on coordinates so the cookie button must be as left as possible.
-3) Place mouse over cookie, it will click 1000 times per second
+5) Place mouse over cookie, it will click 1000 times per second
-4) Come back later
+6) Come back later

 Should probably make it work for any window size